ucdavis/HPC-Clusters/content/posts/about_farm.md

 -------------
 As of 2020, the rates for Farm III:

+Node and Storage Rates (each buy-in guarantees access for 5 years)

 * Parallel node: 64 cores/128 threads, 256GB RAM (low2, med2, high2 partitions) - $8,800
 * Bigmem node: 64 cores/128 threads, 1TB RAM (bml, bmm, bmh partitions) - $22,7000
-* GPU node: dual-socket Xeon 4114, Nvidia Tesla V100 - $17,500
 * Partial (1/8th) GPU node: 1 of 8 Titan RTX 24GB, 3 of 24 Xeon Cores, 96GB of 768GB RAM - $4,000
 * Storage: 10TB for 5 years (does not include backups) - $1,000

+Bring your own equipment
+* Equipment may be purchased directly by researched based on actual cost.
+Equipment quote available upon request.
-* Equipment purchases not using above rates - $275/year per rack unit
+* Equipment purchases not using above rates - $275/year per rack unit for five years

 For more information about buying into Farm, contact [Adam Getchell](mailto:acgetchell@ucdavis.edu) or the [Helpdesk](mailto:help@cse.ucdavis.edu).